-As a female runner and a new mom, this question has probably been coming up for you.
-You probably love running with all your heart, and now there is your little baby that deserves a big spot in your hearth as well.
-Some may think that a newborn would put a stop to all of your exercises, and while there is some truth to this, you may be surprised at how quickly your journey back to running can begin.
+As a new mom who loves running, you’ve probably been wondering when you can put those running shoes back on again.
+While you love your exercise, now there’s a beautiful little baby that also occupies that spot in your heart.
+Some worry that a newborn may put a stop to your exercising, and, while there may be some truth in this, you’ll be surprised how quickly your journey back to running can begin.

-New moms are thrilled that their little one has finally entered this world, but they are also thinking about losing the baby weight and getting back to running.
-And both are possible if you do just a bit of organizing.
-However, before you go back to running, you need to know a few things.
+New moms are thrilled that their little one has finally arrived in the world, but are also thinking about losing that baby weight and getting (literally!) back up and running.
+Rest assured, both are possible with just a little organization.
+However, before putting those jogging pants back on, you need to know a few things.

-Every doctor and pregnancy book will tell you that new moms need the rest period of at least six weeks after giving birth.
-This means no running, no cardio and no heavy lifting.
-There is a good reason for this rest period because giving birth is not easy and it has a major impact on a woman’s body.
-The six weeks of rest will allow your abdominal muscles to rest, get stronger and get back to their place.
-Also, this time will allow for all your organs to lower themselves since they were pushed aside and up while the baby grew in your belly.
-So, it is important to take care of your body postpartum and let it heal.
-This is your time to bond with your baby, enjoy being a new mom and slowly start making a new running plan.
+Every doctor and pregnancy book will tell you that new moms need a rest period of at least six weeks after giving birth.
+This means; no running, cardio, or heavy lifting.
+The reason for this is because giving birth is never easy and has a major impact on any woman’s body.
+This suggested period of rest time will allow your abdominal muscles to rest, get stronger and return to normal.

-You probably need a bit of motivation to get you back to running and you can start with new gear.
-Chances are that you may need leggings and shirts with a bit more stretch to them, so treat yourself.
-Also, if the old running shoes don’t fit your tired feet anymore, don’t be shy to look for a comfier pair.
-You can go a bit further and get some accessories that you always wanted, such as a comfortable neck gaiter, more supporting sports bra and comfy socks.
-Plus, this is a great chance to find a sturdy jogging stroller in order to bring your cute newborn with you.
-Have all that prepared and then start things slow.
+If you need some motivation to get back into running, why not start with some new gear?
+Chances are that you could use some leggings and tops with a bit more stretch, so, go on, treat yourself!
+Also, if those old running shoes don’t fit your tired feet anymore, go ahead and look for a more comfortable pair.
+You might even go a little further and get some accessories you always wanted, like a comfortable neck gaiter, a more supporting sports bra, and some comfy socks.
+This may also be a good time to consider looking for a sturdy jogging stroller, so your cute newborn can join you out there!
+With all this in mind, just start again slowly.

-If you don’t strengthen these three, there will be no running or it won’t feel as satisfying and pleasant as it used to.
-Your core and hip muscles are the ones that keep your pelvis stable and thus prevent any injuries.
-And a weak pelvic floor might cause health issues, from severe pain to leakage.
-That is why you should spend at least 6 weeks working on the strength of those muscles.
+If you neglect these three things, there will be little running for you, or it certainly won’t feel as satisfying or pleasant as before.
+Your core and hip muscles are what keep your pelvis stable, preventing injuries.
+A weak pelvic floor can also cause some health issues, from severe pain to leakage.
+We suggest you spend at least 6 weeks strengthening those muscles.

-For a start, you should try with light walks each day.
-Then, you can start doing a few gentle sets of glute bridge exercises and belly draw-ins.
-Each week, you can increase the number of reps and go on long walks.
-After 5th week, you can slowly start increasing the pace of your walks and switch to light jogging, but only if you feel comfortable.
-If there is any pain or discomfort, make sure to slow down and work on the hips and pelvic muscles more.
+First of all, try taking light walks every day.
+Then start with a few gentle sets of glute-bridge exercises and belly draw-ins.
+Increase the number of reps each week and go for long walks.
+After the 5th week, slowly increase the pace of your walks, gradually switching to light jogging when it begins to feel comfortable.
+If there’s any pain or discomfort, slow down and work more on those hip and pelvic muscles.

-Since you are a new mom, you probably don’t want to be parted with your baby and that’s perfectly normal.
-And there is a way to include your baby in your exercises.
-Swaddle the baby, secure it gently into a stroller and include them from the very beginning and push them around the neighborhood while you’re on a walk.
-After 8 weeks of healing and strengthening your body, you might want to consider taking your baby for a spin in a jogging stroller.
-While it’s still too soon to run (or even jog) with them, you can certainly start to speed up your walking pace.
-Jogging strollers are an essential for running moms.
-They are sturdy, they are designed for jogging and they make sure that you get your exercise while your baby gets some fresh air.
-At around 6-8 months you should be able to start jogging or running.
+After 8 weeks of healing and rejuvenating your body, you might consider taking your baby for a spin in a jogging stroller.
+While it’s still too soon to run (or even jog) with them, you can gradually start to speed up your walking pace.
+Jogging strollers are an essential accessory for running moms.
+They are sturdy, designed especially for jogging, and ensure that you continue getting your exercise while baby gets some fresh air.
+At around 6-8 months you should be able to resume jogging or running safely again.
 This will depend on your child’s physical development.
 As a rule, never run with a jogging stroller when the car seat is attached.